-This man who called for “the harmonious disposition of the world among its peoples” was said to be (in one recent article) “fiercely opposed to self-determination.”
+This man called for “the harmonious disposition of the world among its peoples.”
+Yet, we are told, he “fiercely opposed to self-determination.”
 Was the fierce independence Churchill admired in Canadians, Boers, Zulus, Australians, Sudanese, New Zealanders.
-Kenyans and Maoris a sham and a façade then?
+Kenyans and Maoris a sham and a façade?

-Churchill would never win office today, I read during the funeral anniversary, because of his “dictatorial nature and refusal to compromise.”
+Churchill would never win office today, I read during the funeral anniversary.
 A “ruthless egotist,” he “would struggle to be elected.”
 Was there a great political figure who was not an egotist?
-Yet in 1940 he was not elected: Nobody else wanted the job.
-And Churchill’s wartime relationships with Roosevelt, Stalin, de Gaulle and the military were very stuff of compromise.
+No one elected him in 1940.
+Nobody else wanted the job.
+And Churchill’s wartime relationships with Allies and the military were very stuff of compromise.

-Why does Churchill defy such attacks, his reputation intact after two generations of criticism, some of it quite valid?
-Because, I think, Winston Churchill stands for something: certain critical human possibilities that are always worth bringing to the attention of thoughtful people.
+Why does Churchill defy such attacks generations after his funeral?
+Because, I think, Winston Churchill stands for something.
+For certain critical human possibilities that are always worth bringing to the attention of thoughtful people.
 Why?
-In order to perpetuate things worth perpetuating: love of country; the fraternal relationship of the Great Democracies; their heritage of law, language and literature; their thirst for liberty; their invincibility when they work together for just causes.
+In order to perpetuate things worth perpetuating: Love of country.
+The fraternal relationship of the Great Democracies.
+Their heritage of law, language and literature.
+Our thirst for liberty.
+Our invincibility when we work together for just causes.

-In the time since his funeral I learned that Churchill’s life and thought—the eerie relevancy of his challenges and experiences—still call to us across the years.
+In the time since his funeral I learned much of Churchill’s life and thought.
+The eerie relevancy of his challenges and experiences still call to us across the years.
 There will always be scoffers, who portray him as a one-dimensional, a man of war, an anachronism.
-“In doing so, it is they who are the losers,” Martin Gilbert concluded, “for he was a man of quality: a good guide for our troubled present, and for the generations now reaching adulthood.”
+“In doing so, it is they who are the losers,” Martin Gilbert concluded.
+“For he was a man of quality: a good guide for our troubled present, and for the generations now reaching adulthood.”

 Some who miss him lament that there are no Churchills today.
 Perhaps such leaders emerge only in life or death emergencies.
 We may be facing one again.